SpenserKao/Calculating-Software-Application-s-Copy/README.md

 ## Command Syntax
 Issue following command to get better idea of the command syntax - in the case of Win7 environment<br/>
 *__./calculator.exe –help__*

+  -a string
+        application ID (default "374")
+  -i string
+        name of sample input file (default "sample-small.csv") -l    by default, no log. (default: false)
+  -s    by default, after the calculation,
+        only total number of valid records and total number of applications required will be shown, should also show the records' info on screen? (default: false) -v   version info
+“374” is the default ApplicationID for loading CSV records, it can be altered by option –a.
+Input CSV file is default to sample-small.csv, and can be altered by option –i.
+Log file, if option is specified, the log filename will be formed in following convention:
+   For the sake of traceability, the calculation output, including summary info, can be collected into log file through option –l.
+If created, the log’s filename is the following convention: log<YYYY>-<Month>-<Day>_<hh>-<mm>-<ss>.txt, where the datetime code is referring to UTC time.